ahed0programer/ahed0programer/README.md

 - 👋 Hi, I’m @ahed0programer
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and coding
-- 🌱 I’m currently learning php language and laravel framework
+- 🌱 I’m currently learning Django framework empoweing it with AI techniques using python Libraries
-- 💞️ I’m looking to collaborate on laravel project to earn more experiance
+- 💞️ I’m looking to collaborate on web projects using Laravel and django
-- 📫 How to reach me ...
+- 📫 you can fine me on <a href="https://www.instagram.com/ahedsulieman?igsh=czB3ODZnenpmZGQ=">Instagram</a> , <a href="https://www.facebook.com/profile.php?id=100006622921506&mibextid=JRoKGi">facebook</a>

 <!---
 ahed0programer/ahed0programer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.